 Because having your own website allows you total control over how you tell your story, your website becomes the basis for all other marketing efforts online.
 The ads you create, the social media profiles you establish, and the local listings you manage should all drive users back to your website.
 And what you have on your website will shape the way you share information through each of these other channels.

 For example, let’s say you want to start a paid search campaign to draw attention to your new product launch.
 Without a website, there’s nowhere for you to send people who click on your ad!

-With a comprehensive site, however, you can build a customized landing page specifically for searchers who click on that ad.
+With a comprehensive site, however, you can build a customized and high-converting landing page specifically for searchers who click on that ad.
 The page can highlight all the features of the new product and allow your audience to get on the waitlist.

-There are dozens of ways for consumers to find out about your business these days.
+There are hundreds of ways for consumers to find out about your business these days.
 They might find you through your marketing efforts on various channels, or they may happen upon your business’s name in a blog post from an influencer who’s recommending your brand.

 No matter where they find out about you, though, you want all roads to lead to your website.
 Driving traffic to a centralized location gives you a greater chance of capturing information about your prospects and customers and keeping it all in one place.
 A tracking tool like our Client Center integrates with your online assets and allows you to see exactly where people are coming from.